department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/research/2022-09-redesign-usability-round2/research-findings.md

 - There were **3 participants who had less experience using VA.gov than the other 8 people.
 The parts of the home page used by these two subsets of participants were similar**, with the highest usage being *Popular on VA.gov*, followed by the header, footer, and benefit hubs in slightly different orders.
 The more experienced participants made more use of *Other search tools* and the two promos.
 - We can compare the home page click results from this study with the [previous round of usability testing](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/public-websites/home-page/research/redesign-usability/research-findings.md) and the last year's [Baseline Wayfinding study](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/public-websites/research/202104-baseline-wayfinding/research-report.md).
 From the comparison of the data from 3 research studies below, we can see that **people seem to be scrolling farther down the redesigned home page without the presence of the false footer--so making better use of the entire home page.
 There are also more clicks on the benefit hubs and footer**, perhaps because fewer task-focused links are included in the body of the home page.
 We make only these broad conclusions because of the following caveats:
   - The **tasks in these three studies were different**.
 In this study, there were no tasks specifically geared towards *Other search tools* as in the previous study, but there were new tasks around the VA news and benefit promos.
-  - There were **fewer tasks in this study (8)** than in the previous study (20) and the baseline wayfinding study (9), and in the previous study, different people did different subsets of the 20 tasks.
+  - There were **fewer tasks in this study (9)** and the baseline wayfinding study (9) than in the previous study (20), where different people did different subsets of the 20 tasks.
   - There were **fewer participants in this study (11)** than in the previous study (19) and the baseline wayfinding study (13).
 - Two participants using smartphones didn't scroll past the top of the dark blue VA news promo section.
 More user research or analytics checking could help see whether this might be a new "false footer" on the home page.
 - One participant on a smartphone said they thought ***Popular on VA.gov*** was the bottom of the page because the text **looked so plain and unformatted** and so appeared to be links in the footer.
 Another participant also commented on how plain the *Popular on VA.gov* links looked, as compared to the benefit hubs, which each have a colored icon.